 7. Solar Technology

-- A flexible solar cell is another addition in the field of flexible electronics which are lightweight, can be folded or twisted into any shape, and mainly used for power satellites.
+- A flexible solar cell is another addition in the field of flexible electronics which are lightweight, can be folded or twisted into any shape, and are mainly used for power satellites.

 That’s all for today.
 I hope you have found this article useful.
 Keep updating us with your feedback and suggestions, they allow us to give you quality work that resonates with your expectations If you have any questions you can ask me in the comment section below.
 I’d love to help you according to the best of my expertise.
 Thanks for reading the article.
 Stay Tuned!